canonical/temporal-worker-k8s-operator/README.md

 ### Deploying

-To deploy the Temporal Worker operator, you can start by creating a Temporal workflow, or use the one provided in [`resource_sample_py`](./resource_sample_py/).
+To deploy the Charmed Temporal Worker, you can start by creating a Temporal workflow, or use the one provided in [`resource_sample_py`](./resource_sample_py/).
 Once done, the project can be built as a [ROCK](https://documentation.ubuntu.com/rockcraft/en/stable/) and